Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 If you strictly stick to your intermittent fasting schedule and still have problems shedding excess body fat, you might not be aware of some hidden factors.

 However, if you cheat and sugar your tea or drink coffee with milk during your fasting period, don’t be surprised if you stall.

-Let’s find out due to which subtle factors you are not losing weight on intermittent fasting.
+Let’s find out which subtle factors you are not losing weight on intermittent fasting.